imedina7/dvm-engine/README.md

 # dvm-engine

 Dvm-engine is a free and open-source, lightweight, minimal 3D engine boilerplate.
-It includes very little features but sets a baseline for anyone who would like to start building a game.
+It includes very little features but sets a starting point for anyone who would like to start building a game.

 ## Features